xtuml/xtuml.github.io/xtuml-class/sumo_edit/sumo_create3.md

 <br/>

-### Submitting your homework
+### Submitting your assignment
 * Take a screenshot of your BridgePoint with Model Explorer view expanded to show all the elements you have just created.
 * Open the BridgePoint support issue you created in [homework 1.1](1.1.html).
 * Edit the issue, scroll down to the Edit field:
   * Change the Status to "Feedback"
   * Change the Assignee to "cstarrett"
-  * Add a Note that this homework is completed
+  * Add a Note that this assignment is completed
   * Use the Choose Files button to attach your screenshot
 * Click the Submit button